 MEETING CHANGE TO VIRTUAL: Plant Genome Engineering: From Lab to Field

-Scientific Organizers: Caixia Gao, Daniel F. Voytas and Holger PuchtaDate: March 08 - 11, 2021
+Organizer(s): Caixia Gao, Daniel F. Voytas and Holger PuchtaDate: March 08 - 11, 2021

-For important information on the virtual eSymposia program Click here
+For information on the virtual eSymposia program Click here

 Improvements in plant breeding are necessary to feed a growing population on a warming globe.
 CRISPR/Cas technology, which is revolutionizing molecular biology, has the potential to create a novel, sustainable agriculture.
 To date, thousands of plant biologists have started to use gene editing strategies; the time is ripe for a conference solely dedicated to CRISPR/Cas applications in plants.
 Topics covered will include the development of new tools for gene and base editing, gene targeting by homologous recombination, transcriptional regulation, epigenetic editing and induced chromosomal rearrangements.
 To apply these tools in plants, specific biological requirements have to be taken into account such as efficient transformation and regeneration procedures or organ specific expression.
 Trait improvements in crop plants - such as tomato, rice, wheat and corn - have been achieved and more are in the pipeline.
 The conference will be a platform for scientists from academia and industry to interact.
 It will also bring together scientists that work on tool development, plant transformation, plant breeding and crop trait development.
 Thus, not only will the newest applications of CRISPR/Cas in basic plant biology be offered, but the ground will be laid for a swift transfer of the benefits of the technology to that field.